Cheapest local fixed energy tariffs for UK homes 2026

 Local availability

-Some tariffs are priced differently by region.
+Tariffs are priced differently by region.
 Postcode matching ensures you only see deals you can actually get.

 Clear comparisons